 Honestly, not much is changing.
 I’m still planning to travel a ton, about 6 months every year.
 The only difference is now I have a wife, a home, and a cat to come back to once my trips are over!

 Sometimes Anna & I will travel together, sometimes I’ll be on my own.
 I’ll continue sharing my wild travel adventures with you from around the world through blog posts, YouTube videos, and travel photography.

 Having a home-base simply means I’ll be more productive, creating useful travel guides, sharing fun travel stories, and teaching tips & tricks I’ve learned after 7 years working as a professional travel blogger & photographer.

-Having LAX airport as our travel hub will keep flight costs low, allowing us both to travel often.
+Moving to Los Angeles and having LAX airport as our travel hub will keep flight costs low, allowing us both to travel often.
 We have friends here, and more pass through all the time.

 There is a wide variety of epic coastline, mountains, deserts, canyons, and forests within a day’s driving distance from the city if I want to get outside into nature for a while.

 I know some readers may be disappointed in this change.
 Those of you who romanticize living on the road out of a backpack.
 It’s one of the reasons I’ve been putting off publishing this blog post for so long… I was scared.

 I built my brand as a vagabond, what happens once I have a home again?